megretj/atelierSQL/zaubereiministerium.md

   failure-message=""
   data-hint="Probiere etwas wie
 SELECT *
-FROM famille
+FROM verwandte
-WHERE relation = ..."
+WHERE verwandtschaft = ..."
   data-solution="
 SELECT *
-FROM famille
+FROM verwandte
-WHERE relation = 'Bruder'"
+WHERE verwandtschaft = 'Bruder'"
   ></sql-exercise>

 <sql-exercise